In 1984, the introduction of National Night Out, "America's Night Out Against Crime", began as an effort to:

 About the Event

 Staff members of the Parker Police Department plan on attending registered National Night Out events on Tuesday, August 7.
-Neighborhood parties that fill out the registration form may receive visits from our Mounted Patrol, K-9 Unit, Officers, 9-1-1 Dispatchers and more.
-Please be sure to register your party by July 24 so we can get you on our schedule!
+Parties may receive visits from our Mounted Patrol, Officers, 9-1-1 Dispatchers and more.